yifso/nteract/docs/desktop-config.md

 ## Configurable options

-The nteract desktop application supports the following configuration options.
+The nteract desktop application supports the configuration options in the table below.

 | Config Option      | Example                                  | Description                                                                                   |
 | ------------------ | ---------------------------------------- | --------------------------------------------------------------------------------------------- |